This article is in four sections.

 I will point out what seems to be a flaw in quantum electrodynamics, (QED)

-a manner as to fix the flaw.
-Finally I will show how the model can be used
+manner as to fix the flaw.
+Finally I will show how the model can be used to

 In quantum electrodynamics it is customary to describe the electrodynamic interactions of charged particles as being brought about by the emission and absorption of momentum carrying virtual photons.